thebrehanubugg/Neural-Network/README.md

     - Train Method: **UPDATE LATER**

   *compute.py*: This file is where you initialize your data and pass it through the Neural Network.
 It is NOT dependent of the *Matrix.py* file, but it IS dependent of the *Network.py* file.

+ *activation_functions.py*: This file have multiple different activation functions including sigmoid, tan, arctan, and gaussian.
+In the top of the *compute.py* file, include `from activation_function import sigmoid` or whichever activation function you'd like.
+Then include that same function name as the last argument of `BRAIN = NeuralNetwork(x, y, z, function_name)`.

 This is not meant to be an advanced project, whatsoever.
 It's just to learn about the inner workings of a Neural Network and how it works.